Incidents

 Officers | Richard N. Hy |

-Description | An off-duty police officer, Richard Hy, hit and subded a black man having a mental health crisis until other police arrived.
+Description | An off-duty police officer, Richard Hy, hit and subded a Black man having a mental health crisis until other police arrived.
 No charges were filed and Hy was not suspended. |

 Address | Buffalo, NY |